 You don’t need a dedicated team of capacity managers to start running these meetings, though—there are some actions you can take right now to streamline creative operations and align your capacity with ongoing and incoming work:

-• Share real-time information: with a dedicated resource management tool, you and your team can review allocations and availability in real time.
+- Share real-time information: with a dedicated resource management tool, you can review team allocations and availability in real time.
 You can even make projections to understand how incoming work might reduce capacity (the Scholz & Friends team do this by sharing their screen over a Zoom call!)

 <tip>